helixml/helix/README.md

 You are not allowed to use our code to build a product that competes with us.

-Contributions to the source code are welcome, and will fall under the same conditions.
+Contributions to the source code are welcome, and by contributing you confirm that your changes will fall under the same license.

 ### Why these clauses in your license?